-210 After the Chauvenet criterion is met, 152 total undisturbed weather days are detected for Finokalia and 109 days for Antikythera.
+After the Chauvenet criterion is met, 152 total undisturbed weather days are detected for Finokalia, and 109 d are detected for Antikythera.
 From this reduced dataset, we reconstruct the LREF by keeping the mean values of the first three harmonics and calculate the respective standard errors as $\pm 2SE$ from the reconstructed signal.